 In more severe cases where there can be facial or brow deformation, or there is a wide area of flattening, repositioning techniques can only give modest improvement and there is not enough natural change to correct the head shape.
 This is when other avenues need to be explored.
 In these cases, we recommend that parents book a free consultation appointment at one of our clinics.
 Our specialist clinicians will then advise parents on whether or not a cranial helmet is recommended to gently correct the head shape of their baby as the head grows.
 Even for those who haven’t yet tried repositioning or have only just started, if there is no change by four or five months of age, booking an appointment will still beneficial as a cranial helmet will bring about correction much faster than repositioning, helping babies with severe flat head syndrome.

+Our non-surgical TiMBand plagiocephaly treatment is comfortable and designed to fit the exact shape of your baby’s head.
 The window of being able to treat plagiocephaly with a cranial helmet is quite short.
 Helmet therapy relies on a baby’s skull being flexible and growing quickly, which is the case in younger babies.
 However, by 18 to 24 months of age, most of the cranium growth has been achieved and the structures are becoming more rigid.
-So if parents want to correct the head shape after this age, the only way it can be done is by surgery to correct the deformity.
+So if parents want to correct the head shape after this age, the only way it can be done is with plagiocephaly surgery to correct the deformity.
 However, this process has all of the usual risks of surgery and is only recommended after careful consideration.
 With the various and safe treatment options available, plagiocephaly surgery can usually be avoided.

 Treatment of craniosynostosis differs from that of plagiocephaly and brachycephaly, and surgery is the only option to treat it.
 At Technology in Motion, we sometimes come across babies that we believe may be an undiagnosed case of craniosynostosis.
 In these circumstances, we do not offer helmet treatment and instead advise that parents take their baby to their GP for further investigation, preferably at their nearest craniofacial or neurosurgical unit.
 There are some cases where a cranial helmet can bring about further head shape correction post-operatively, and we work with clinicians in Europe who offer this type of intervention.